About SelectSoftware Reviews

 Why is SSR Free?

 We’re able to offer our content and advice for free to users because vendors pay us for advertising opportunities.
-Around 5% of the vendors featured on our site have some sort of commercial relationship with us through sponsoring of webinars, events, PPC campaigns, or other forms of advertising.
+A small subset of the vendors featured on our site have some sort of commercial relationship with us through sponsoring of webinars, events, PPC campaigns, or other forms of advertising.
+If you want an easy way to support our research, please click through to our vendors and get a demo of their software.

 Does this mean your content is biased?